Comparing Organization—Capture One vs Lightroom

 Capture One adds more saturation and contrast to RAW files.
 Lightroom doesn’t do that to the same extent.
 If you compare the same RAW file in both programs, you’ll notice that the one in Capture One looks more striking.

-This is usually not a problem for most photographers.
+This isn’t usually a problem for most photographers.
 You can always add or reduce saturation to make your image look more appealing.
-It’s important to keep in mind if you care about how your original images look, though.
+But it’s important to keep in mind if you care about how your original images look.

 Lightroom vs Capture One Interface